kubeflow/website/content/en/docs/components/pipelines/caching-v2.md

 {{% beta-status
 feedbacklink="https://github.com/kubeflow/pipelines/issues" %}}

-Starting from [Kubeflow Pipelines SDK v2](https://www.kubeflow.org/docs/components/pipelines/sdk/v2/) and Kubeflow Pipelines 1.7.0, Kubeflow Pipelines supports step caching capabilities in both standalone deployment and GCP hosted deployment.
+Starting from [Kubeflow Pipelines SDK v2](https://www.kubeflow.org/docs/components/pipelines/sdk/v2/) and Kubeflow Pipelines 1.7.0, Kubeflow Pipelines supports step caching capabilities in both standalone deployment and AI platform Pipelines.

 ## Before you start

 This guide tells you the basic concepts of Kubeflow Pipelines caching and how to use it.
-This guide assumes that you already have Kubeflow Pipelines installed or want to use standalone or GCP hosted deployment options in the [Kubeflow Pipelines deployment guide](/docs/components/pipelines/installation/) to deploy Kubeflow Pipelines.
+This guide assumes that you already have Kubeflow Pipelines installed or want to use standalone or AI platform Pipelines options in the [Kubeflow Pipelines deployment guide](/docs/components/pipelines/installation/) to deploy Kubeflow Pipelines.

 ## What is step caching?